 Auburn is a suburb of Seattle, approximately 35 miles south of the city-center.
 It is about 20 minutes from Seattle-Tacoma International Airport.
 Auburn has a population of 45,000 and is located on the Green River.

 You can live on campus.
 Campus Corner Apartments is a wonderful place to live and make friends with Americans and others from all over the world.
 You may also choose to live with a host family.
 Our housing department will work with you to find the type of accommodations you desire.

 - How many students are on campus?

-Green River Community College has been serving international students since 1985 and currently has over 1,500 students from over 50 countries.
+Green River has 11,000 students total.
+Green River has been serving international students since 1985 and currently has nearly 1,600 students from 60 countries.

 - Can I participate in sports and activities?

 There are both intramural and varsity sports at the college.
 In addition, there is a full-time activities coordinator for international students.
 Trips, clubs, sports, cultural activities are arranged on a continual basis for international students.

 Yes and no. You can work on campus at any time.
 There are more students wanting jobs than there are jobs; however, so you have to compete for them.
 There are special circumstances which allow you to work off campus after attending for a number of quarters.
 Ask an advisor when you get to the College.

 Please let us know if you have more questions by e-mailing us directly.
 We will get right back to you with the answers.